mousa-creations/Huddle-landing-page/README.md

 ### Continued development

-I developed this landing page using HTML, CSS, and the awesome toolkit framework Bootstrap.
-I'm proud that is my first project using updated Bootstrap 5.1.
-It took more time to learn Bootstrap, and I hope it will be a great launch for bigger projects soon.
+This landing page was created with HTML, CSS, and the Bootstrap toolkit framework.
+This is my first project utilising updated Bootstrap 5.1, and I'm proud of it.
+It took me longer to learn Bootstrap, and I'm hoping that it will be a wonderful launch for larger projects in the near future.
+I began by creating this design in bootstrap and CSS, which allows me to customise the layout of my main section landing page.
+The landing page's primary part is significant because it depicts communities.
+As you engage in actual interaction with your users, you'll be able to form bonds with them.

 ### Useful resources